Cheap passenger and car ferries connect Helsingør (Elsinor) in Denmark and Helsingborg in Sweden four times per hour in only 20 minutes.

 Discount tickets for 10 single journeys give savings – handy for groups as the tickets may be shared freely.

 The Copenhagen Card gives a 25% discount for passengers and around 10% for cars.

 With a single ticket, passengers may stay on the ferry for basically unlimited crossings for the day.
 Such restaurant cruises are popular with locals more than visitors keen to explore the sights.

 Taking the car ferry from Helsingør to Helsingborg is as simple as driving onto the boat a few minutes after arrival at the port.
 Reservations are mostly not necessary, except during the peak holiday season where reservations give priority access.

 Ticket prices are a bit more complicated.
-A standard crossing bought on arrival is around DKK400 and includes the passengers (slight variations depending on the season – summer is more expensive).
+A standard crossing bought on arrival is around DKK400 one way and includes the passengers (slight variations depending on the season – summer is more expensive).

-- Advance, online purchases save a few crowns and are a good option as only the date, and not specific crossing time, is required for reservations on this routing.
+- Advance, online bookings save a few crowns and are a good option as only the date, and not specific crossing time, is required for reservations on this routing.

 - Return tickets, generally valid for 90 days, are cheaper than two singles.